dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interop.md

 1. The `showPrompt` function accepts user input (the user's name), which is HTML-encoded and returned to the component.
 The component stores the user's name in a local variable, `name`.
 1. The string stored in `name` is incorporated into a welcome message, which is passed to a JavaScript function, `displayWelcome`, which renders the welcome message into a heading tag.

-## Detect when a Blazor server-side app is prerendering
+## Detect when a Blazor app is prerendering

 [!INCLUDE[](~/includes/blazor-prerendering.md)]